 - Learning to deal with the money you have.
 Okay, so you made it through a couple visits without spending any money at all.
 Fantastic!
 Now that you’ve had time to hum and haw about all the things you saw, put $20 in your pocket and go shopping.
 No plastic, just cash.
 Restricting yourself to just the $20, will make you aware of what you really want to spend your money on.
 And gradually increase.
 You’ll be more conscious of what you’re spending you’re money on.

 Besides, there’s still a whole month till Christmas, what’s your rush?
 According to one survey, impulse buys are costing us Canadians $3,720 annually.
-But, If you can master the art of window shopping by practicing a little self discipline, you’ll have more money to spend on nicer gifts that actually mean something and on the things that really matter to you.
+But, If you can master the Art of window shopping by practicing a little self discipline, you’ll have more money to spend on nicer gifts that actually mean something and more on the things that really matter to you.
 Now, I’m talking about window shopping in a more literal sense, but of course the same idea can be applied to online or any other type of shopping.